On the single layer boundary integral operator for the Dirac equation: A more detailed analysis in dimension

 \subsection{Pseudo-homogeneous kernels}

 With the notion of pseudo-homogeneous kernels one can easily describe mapping properties of the associated integral operators.
-In the following, we restrict our attention to the three dimensional case, but a similar construction can be done in any space dimension, cf. \cite[Section~4.3]{N01}.
+In the following, we restrict our attention to the three-dimensional case, but a similar construction can be done in any space dimension, cf. \cite[Section~4.3]{N01}.
 To define pseudo-homogeneous kernels, one first introduces homogeneous kernels \cite[Section~4.3.2]{N01}.

 \begin{definition} Let $m \in \mathbb{N}_0$.
-A function $K \in C^\infty(\mathbb{R}^3 \times \mathbb{R}^3 \setminus \{ 0 \})$ is called a homogeneous kernel of class $-m$, if the following conditions hold: \begin{itemize} \item[(i)] For all $\alpha, \beta \in \mathbb{N}_0^3$ there exists a constant $C_{\alpha, \beta}$ such that
+A function $K \in C^\infty(\mathbb{R}^3 \times (\mathbb{R}^3 \setminus \{ 0 \}))$ is called a homogeneous kernel of class $-m$, if the following conditions hold: \begin{itemize} \item[(i)] For all $\alpha, \beta \in \mathbb{N}_0^3$ there exists a constant $C_{\alpha, \beta}$ such that

 \item[(ii)] For any $\beta \in \mathbb{N}_0^3$ with $|\beta|=m$ the function $\frac{\partial^{|\beta|}}{\partial \zeta^\beta} K(y,\zeta)$ is homogeneous of degree $-2$ with respect to $\zeta$. \item[(iii)] For any plane $H$ which is constituted by the equation $(h,\zeta)=0$ and any $m$-tuple of vectors $\zeta_1, \dots, \zeta_m$ in $H$ the condition